How to Choose a Healthy Energy Bar

 To choose a healthy energy bar, check for whole grains as a primary ingredient.
 The first ingredients listed on the nutritional label are generally the ones present in the highest amounts.
 If your energy bar is a healthy one, whole grains should be at the beginning of the list.

 A healthy energy bar should have at least three grams of fibre per serving.
 A high fibre content helps to promote a sensation of fullness, moderates insulin levels, and can help regulate digestive function and play a role in preventing heart disease.

 A healthy energy bar should have some protein to give you a feeling of fullness and prime your metabolism.
 A simple formula to determine your recommended daily protein requirement is to divide your weight by 2.2.
 This will give your weight in kilograms.
 If you're extremely active, you should get one gram of protein per kilogram of body weight each day.
 If inactive, 0.8 grams of protein per kilogram of body weight should be sufficient.
 Take this into consideration when choosing an energy bar.

 Be aware that an energy bar can claim zero grams of trans fat if there is less than 0.5 grams per serving.
 Read the ingredient list and avoid energy bars that mention partially hydrogenated oils or fractionated oils.

 If you want to choose a healthy energy bar, practice reading and comparing nutritional labels on the bars sold in your local supermarket.
 Soon, you'll be able to quickly determine whether you're eating an energy bar that will be beneficial healthwise.

 Health Disclaimer.
-Copyright ©2008-2021.
+Copyright ©2008-2022.
+First published in July 2008, last revised in August 2022.
 Dr. Kristie Leong is a family practice physician and medical writer.
 Published with permission.